-1. Intake No. 1
+1. Main Intake/No. 2 Pump House Intake

-IDEM has determined that compliance with the impingement mortality alternative under 40 CFR 125.94(c)(2) (operate a cooling water intake structure that has a maximum design through-screen intake velocity of 0.5 feet per second) is a viable impingement mortality BTA option at this intake.
-However, due to inconsistent information submitted by the permittee for this intake and its other intakes, the permit proposes to require the permittee to conduct a velocity monitoring study at this intake to compare to calculated velocities.
+Based on the information provided by the permittee, IDEM has determined that the impingement mortality BTA under 40 CFR 125.94(c)(3) is the BTA for this intake.
+This BTA requires the permittee to operate a cooling water intake structure that has a maximum through-screen actual intake velocity of 0.5 feet per second.
+The permittee will be required to install a flow monitoring device at this intake and the permit will establish a not-to-exceed velocity limit of 0.5 fps to ensure compliance with this requirement.